cherryaugusta/portfolio/README.md

 - **Key Tools**: Python (Pandas, NumPy, Scikit-learn, MLflow)

 ## 🚀 **Career Aspirations**
-I am eager to contribute as a **Full-Stack Developer**, **Data Scientist**, or **Machine Learning Engineer** in a setting where collaboration, innovation, and cutting-edge technology are central.
-I aim to continuously grow in both software development and machine learning to create impactful solutions.
+I am eager to contribute as a **Data Analyst**, **Data Scientist**, or **Machine Learning Engineer** in a setting where collaboration, innovation, and cutting-edge technology are central.
+I aim to continuously grow in both data analytics and machine learning to create impactful solutions.

 ## 👥 Let's Connect
 I’m open to networking, collaboration, and career opportunities.
 Feel free to reach out: